jakob-schloer/clida/README.md

 # clida

 This is a collection of scripts for downloading weather and climate data and preprocessing them accordingly.

-The idea as well as the scripts for downloading CMIP6 are taken from the climate-download repo of Kevin Schwarzwald.

 ## Using these scripts